Elysia-simp/Pride-Shader/README.md

 that should be it really just report any bugs/errors I've made

-Errors related to normals are being looked into (but cannot garentee a 100% fix as mmd doesn't rotate tagents)
+Errors related to normals are being looked into (but cannot garentee a 100% fix)

-(Note that assetripper does not work with the game due to obfuscated unity version, use appropriate unity version and import models directly and export for tagents)

 # Credits

 HariganeP for HgShadow_ObjHeader

+# Other notes

+This game uses tangents as previously stated however due to limitations that MMD has I cannot repremand every oddity made to rip them you'll need to study a bit and use unity to import the assets directly as AssetRipper (or any similar tool) will toss a unity version error or wont support tangents

+However this is completely optional (As of right now)

+Any and all error reports should be made in Issues or you can contact me in Discord: Chi#4089

+Though do consider reading the usage again before making the report and accidentally sending an honest mistake rather than an actual error report